wp-plugins/image-regenerate-select-crop/readme.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 == Version history ==
+2.0 - Add the default crop configuration and the wp-cli extension.
 1.0 - Development version.

 == Custom Actions ==